We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People with cyclothymia have episodes of hypomania and depression.
 These symptoms are shorter and less severe than the mania and depression caused by bipolar I or bipolar II disorder.
 Most people with this condition only experience a month or two at a time where their moods are stable.

 When discussing your diagnosis, your doctor will be able to tell you what kind of bipolar disorder you have.
-In the meantime, learn more about the types of bipolar disorder.

 Diagnosing bipolar disorder in children is controversial.
-This is largely because children don’t always display the same bipolar symptoms as adults.
+This is largely because children don’t always display the same bipolar disorder symptoms as adults.
 Their moods and behaviors may also not follow the standards doctors use to diagnose the disorder in adults.

-Many bipolar symptoms that occur in children also overlap with symptoms from a range of other disorders that can occur in children, such as attention deficit hyperactivity disorder (ADHD).
+Many bipolar disorder symptoms that occur in children also overlap with symptoms from a range of other disorders that can occur in children, such as attention deficit hyperactivity disorder (ADHD).

 However, in the last few decades, doctors and mental health professionals have come to recognize the condition in children.
 A diagnosis can help children get treatment, but reaching a diagnosis may take many weeks or months.
 Your child may need to seek special care from a professional trained to treat children with mental health issues.